StackVista/stackstate-docs/setup/agent/agent-v1-to-agent-v2/agent-v1-to-agent-v2-docker.md

 This will break the conf format for Agent v1
 {% endhint %}

-Now that you have the snippet above keep it on the side, we will use it in the Docker-Compose file

 ### 3. Add the Agent State directory into your volume snippet